rozensoftware/flea/README.md

 ## Antivirus

-I was able to test it on McAfee only and it blocked installation using install.ps1 script saying it is a virus (which is not completely true but I'm not going to dwell on this too much).
-I had to remove run the flea.exe from the script.
-That seems to work.
+I encountered an issue while testing the software on McAfee.
+It blocked the installation using the install.ps1 script, falsely identifying it as a virus.
+To resolve this, I had to remove the execution of flea.exe from the script.
+A similar issue occurred with Microsoft Defender.

 ## Camera capture